 P38 L22-L30 (association, recognized)

-When an AP with dot11DeviceIDActivated equal to true receives a frame that is not a PASN frame, containing a device ID from a non-AP STA and the AP recognizes the received device ID, the AP shall perform one of the following actions:
+When an AP with dot11DeviceIDActivated equal to true receives an Association Request frame or message 2 of the 4-way handshake, containing a device ID from a non-AP STA and the AP recognizes the received device ID, the AP shall perform one of the following actions:

-1) Set the Device ID Status field of the Device ID KDE or Device ID element to 0 to indicate that the AP recognizes the non-AP STA and set the Device ID field to zero length (indicating the current device ID is maintained).
+1) Set the Device ID Status field of the Device ID KDE or Device ID element to 0 to indicate that the AP recognizes the non-AP STA and set the Device ID field to zero length (indicating the current device ID is maintained) in an Association Response frame or message 3 of the 4-way handshake.

-2) Assign a new device ID value in the Device ID field and set the Device ID Status field of the Device ID KDE or Device ID element to 0 in the appropriate frame.
+2) Assign a new device ID value in the Device ID field and set the Device ID Status field of the Device ID KDE or Device ID element to 0 and, if dot11PASNActivated is true assign a new PASN ID value in the PASN ID field and set the PASN ID Status field of the PASN ID KDE or PASN ID element to 0, in in an Association Response frame or message 3 of the 4-way handshake.

 P38 L32-L36 (PASN, recognized)